Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 5) Create, update, and route records (lead, deal, account) with rules

-What to verify: It can route based on territory/segment/ICP match, not just “round robin.”
+What to verify: It can route based on territory, segment, or ICP match, not just "round robin."

 Scoring tip: Look for rule simulation: "Show me why it routed this lead to Rep B."